lliendo/Radar/README.rst

 -----------

-If you're interested in how Radar works you are encouraged to take a look at the code, documentation about its internals are `here <https://...>`.
+If you're interested in how Radar works you are encouraged to take a look at the code, documentation about its internals can be found `here <https://...>`.
 Radar is designed to be both simple and easy to use and understand.